 - The optic nerve transmits electrical signals from the retina to the brain.

-- Vitreous humor is the fluid present in the centre of the eye and provides form and shape to the eye.
+- Vitreous humour is the fluid present in the centre of the eye and provides form and shape to the eye.

-For facts about eye and more information on diagram of eye, keep visiting BYJU’S website.
+For facts about eye and more information on the diagram of eye, keep visiting BYJU’S website.